What is Dilation and Curettage?

 - You have any allergies to medication or latex

 Dilation and curettage can be performed in a hospital setting, but they are also routinely performed at your gynecologist’s office as an outpatient procedure.
 The procedure usually only takes about 10-15 minutes, but you may need to remain in recovery for a few hours before going home.

 Depending on your medical history and the extent of the D&C, your doctor may choose one of three types of anesthesia for your procedure:

-- Nitrious Oxide (laughing gas) – This is often used for many procedure that are performed in-office to minimize pain.
+- Nitrous Oxide (laughing gas) – This is often used for many in-office procedures to minimize pain

 During the procedure, you will be positioned on your back with your feet in stirrups.
-The doctor will place an instrument called a speculum into your vagina, so that the other instruments can access the cervix and uterus.
+The doctor will place an instrument called a speculum into the vagina so that the other instruments can access the cervix and uterus.

-Next, your doctor will need to dilate your cervix.
+Next, your doctor will need to dilate the cervix.
 This can be done with a dilation rod or with medication.